jonmmar/maram-cc-site/index.md

 description: Essays on perception, identity, and the structure of reality — rigorous, grounded, and free of highfalutin handwaving.
 Recursive reinforcement, the constraint arrow of time, and mysticism demystified by structure.
 image: /assets/images/default-preview.jpg
 ---
+Mysticism Demystified explores how structure, not story, gives rise to what we call real.
+If you’ve ever questioned perception, causality, or the strange persistence of consciousness, this project builds a structural path through the paradox.
+No mysticism.
+No handwaving.
+Just recursion, coherence, and constraint.

 **What makes something real enough to count?**